Marmalade-NG/marmalade-ng/doc/source/policy-extra-policies.rst

 ~~~~~~~~~~
 *token* ``object{token-info}`` *→* ``guard``

-Return the guard assiocated to a token
+Return the guard associated to a token

 get-guard-by-id
 ~~~~~~~~~~~~~~~
 *token-id* ``string`` *→* ``guard``

-Return the guard assiocated to a token-id
+Return the guard associated to a token-id

 add-to-blacklist
 ~~~~~~~~~~~~~~~~